Skip to main contentA logo with &quat;the muse&quat; in dark blue text.

 Start by keeping your personal information at the top short, sweet, and to the point.
 There’s no need to include a street address; simply list your name, one phone number, one email address, and your LinkedIn URL.
 That leaves you plenty of space to get to the meaty stuff within that top third.

 If you have an objective statement, remove it (here’s why).
-Instead, either include a professional summary statement or dive right in to your experience.
+Instead, either include a professional summary statement or dive right into your experience.

+When I see a resume that’s multiple pages long, it usually indicates that the job seeker hasn’t tailored their resume to the specific job—and instead, included everything but the kitchen sink.
 While you may think a longer resume allows you to show off more of your qualifications, in reality, it usually causes your reader to get bored, become confused about why you applied to the job, and then toss it aside.

 A resume is not your whole life story.
 You simply want to provide enough applicable information to score an interview.
 To do that, lay out the most relevant aspects of your experience and why you’re qualified for that particular job.
 By doing that, you should be able to keep it to one page (or two, at the very most, if you have lots of meaty content that’s relevant to the job).

-Related: 6 Pro Tips for Cutting Your Resume Down to One Page
+Read this next: 6 Pro Tips for Cutting Your Resume Down to One Page

-5. You Expect Others to Do the Math
+5. You expect others to do the math

 Do you talk about your work in terms of tasks or accomplishments?
 In many resumes and cover letters, job seekers use sentences that describe activities, rather than outcomes.
 Explaining a task sounds like this: “In my current job, I oversaw the project to automate time cards.”

 To do this, ask yourself: What was the outcome I achieved and how is the organization better as a result?
 For instance, you could adjust that previous line to: “When I led the project to automate time cards, we were able to reduce payroll processing time by 20%, saving the company $15,000 per quarter.
+Now that’s a powerful accomplishment.

-Related: Resume Revamp: How to Turn Your Duties into Accomplishments
+Read this next: Resume Revamp: How to Turn Your Duties into Accomplishments

-6. You Don’t Take LinkedIn Seriously
+6. You don’t take LinkedIn seriously

 Imagine that you’re in charge of hiring a candidate for an important position, and you’ve narrowed it down to two strong applicants.
 You look up both on LinkedIn.
-One has a profile packed with accomplishments, a great personal story, tons of connections, and samples of her work.
+One has a profile packed with accomplishments, a great personal story, tons of connections, and samples of their work.
 The other has a couple of connections, no photo, and little to no content.
+Who would you choose?

 Companies are increasingly using LinkedIn as a component in their hiring practices—meaning that your profile is often the first place employers go to check you out.
+If you don’t already have a profile, sign up for LinkedIn now—then use these LinkedIn profile tips to create a professional image and make it as effective as possible.

-Related: 3 Smart Ways to Attract Recruiters to Your LinkedIn Profile
+Read this next: 3 Smart Ways to Attract Recruiters to Your LinkedIn Profile

 So clean up your social media.
 Comb through all your social profiles and ensure you’re comfortable with your privacy settings—i.e., what potential employers can see.
 Remove anything that could be perceived as offensive, including badmouthing former employers.
 No company wants to hire a problem.
 And if your social media content makes you look like a lawsuit waiting to happen, you’re a problem.

-Related: 8 Easy Ways to Clean Up Your Social Media (Because Hiring Managers Really Do Look at It)
+Read this next: 8 Easy Ways to Clean Up Your Social Media (Because Hiring Managers Really Do Look at It)

 If you don’t pay close attention to these details, you could be losing opportunities to snag your perfect job.
 Nail the basics, and you’ll be on your way to a dream career.